 Singer and songwriter Ariana Grande has opened up about her struggles with PTSD.
 The trigger for her PTSD was the suicide bombing at her concert that killed 22 people in Manchester, UK, in May 2017.

-Interestingly, she got a brain scan done that showed the physical impact that PTSD has had on her brain.
+Interestingly, she had a brain scan that showed the physical impact that PTSD has had on her brain.
 She publicly shared the brain scan with her fans on Instagram and they are showing a great deal of support over the ordeal.

 Grande famously stated that therapy saved her life.